pydatasci-repos/pydatasci/README.md

 * **Scalable**<br />Queue many hypertuning jobs locally, or run big jobs in parallel in the cloud by setting `cloud_queue = True`.<br /><br />

 # Painpoint Solved
 In writing a paper about comparative methods for the interpretation of deep learning activation values via graph neural networks, CNNs, and LSTMs - I found myself comparing multiple models with many parameter combinations.
 I was burdened by questions like: Had I already tried these parameters?
 How was I going to save the metrics to compare the models?
 I was literally screenshotting my parameters and charts.
 That's not conducive to the scientific method.
 I had done the hard part in figuring out the science, but this permuted world was just a mess.

-When I took a look at other tools in the space, I found they were either: cloud-only, too complex/ bad documentation, incomplete (install your own database server), or too proprietary/ walled garden/ tool-biased.
-Let's be honest, the average data scientist isn't the world's best software engineer/ architect, so they naturally want a low-code fix for keeping track of everything.
+I've been keeping an eye on other tools in the space and I've found them lackin in that they are either: cloud-only, too complex/ bad documentation, incomplete (install your own database server), not distributed properly, or too proprietary/ walled garden/ tool-biased.

 # Functionality
 - Compresses a dataset (csv, tsv, parquet) to keep track of.